Mason City, Iowa

 Honorable B. A. Plummer, President of the First National Bank, funded Plummer Field, the school’s athletic field.

 After the college closed, Liberal Arts Building passed on to the Mason City school district and was used as Roosevelt Junior High School.
 The building was razed in 1979.

 Liberal Arts Building (Courtesy of Mason City Public Library)

 School colors: A diploma ribbon suggests that these were Red, White, Blue, and

 In the first catalog Memorial University promised that “foot ball, basket ball, base ball, tennis and other sports commonly found in the average college or university will have their part and place in the Memorial University.”

 The College Football Data Warehouse shows only two games for Memorial—a 75-0 loss to St. Joseph College (now Loras) and a 53-5 loss to Leander Clark—both in 1909.

-A photo from the 1908 catalog suggests that Memorial University fielded a womens basketball team.
+A photo in the 1908 catalogue suggests that Memorial University had a women's basketball team.